SkeletonMan03/FZEasyMarauderFlash/README.md

 You have one prerequisite.
 You need to install `git` however you would on your system if you haven't already.

-## It is now simple to install or update Marauder on Linux, Mac OS X, or Windows.
+## It is now simple to install or update Marauder or Evil Portal on Linux, Mac OS X, or Windows.
 # How to use:
 * Ideally use a venv as it's best practice with any Python scripts, although it isn't required (Google it if you don't know what that is)
 * Step 0 only has to be ran once.
 (That doesn't mean it's okay to skip it unless you're running it again after having just used it)